root-ashutosh/Regional-Sales-Analysis/README.md

-# Regional Sales Analysis with Dashboard
+# Strategic Channel & Sales Trend Analysis with Dashboard

 This repository contains a data-driven analysis of regional sales across the United States.
 The project focuses on identifying patterns in user behavior by segmenting them based on **Total Revenue** and **Average Margin**, alongside income bands.